Gov. Hochul signs LGBTQ+ legislation into law

 ALBANY, N.Y.
-(NEWS10) — While more states work toward passing laws to protect LGBTQ+ people.
-New legislation has been signed by Governor Kathy Hochu which empowers New York State agencies to provide further support to LGBTQ+ New Yorkers.
+(WTEN) — While more states work toward passing laws to protect LGBTQ+, new legislation has been signed by Governor Kathy Hochu which empowers state agencies to provide further support to LGBTQ+ New Yorkers.

+On Sunday, the Governor signed three bills in honor of LGBTQ+ Pride Month.

 The new legislation establishes the Lorena Borjas Transgender Wellness and Equity Fund to support organizations that provide critical services for the transgender, gender non-conforming, and non-binary community.
 In addition to adding a non-binary gender X options for gender designations in elected positions that require that the elected people be of varying genders.